 Up to about 1960, the society was the principal forum for local scientists to present their research.
 However, the advent of jet travel made it possible for scientists everywhere to present their results at national and international meetings, rather than at local scientific societies.
 Therefore, the society has refocused itself on providing a forum for the presentation and discussion of a variety of current scientific subjects before an audience of multi-disciplinary scientists and science-interested lay persons.

-Today, the Washington Philosophical Society continues the traditions set by Joseph Henry in 1871 and continues to discuss all subjects of interest to intelligent men and women.
-Membership in the society is open to all persons who are interested in the aims of the society.
-The application for membership is a simple form requesting professional and educational information.
+Today the Society is known as PSW Science, and it continues the traditions set by Joseph Henry in 1871 and continues to discuss “all subjects of interest to intelligent men” and women.
+Membership in the society is open to all persons who are interested in the aims of the Society.
+The application for membership requests professional and educational information.
 Election to membership is by the General Committee.